Businessman

 Your Business Needs a Face—Here’s How to Become One

-Personal branding is a business strategy that’s continuously growing into popularity among business owners today.
+Personal branding is a business strategy that’s continuously growing in popularity among business owners today.
 With social media becoming the top marketing platform for businesses, standing out is a challenge that can be overcome by building a personal brand.

 The success of personal branding is perfectly portrayed in enterprises built at the start of the social media era.
 There’s Tesla, with Elon Musk as its face, Mark Zuckerberg for Facebook, and Kylie Jenner’s Kylie Cosmetics.
 These brands show that while straightforward, transactional relationships with your customers work, building a more personal connection with them can help you develop brand loyalty.